 - Revision logs and document control

-This is where Virtual Construction Assistants stand apart—supporting both architectural production and the administrative workflows that keep projects moving.
+This is where Virtual Construction Assistants (VCA) stands apart, supporting both architectural production and the administrative workflows that keep projects moving.

 Is Outsourcing Architectural Services Right for Your Firm?